pi3d/pi3d.github.com/html/_sources/FAQ.txt

           hull.rotateToY(-heading)
           hull.rotateToZ(absheel)

+      And see the demos/DogFight.py version which has an extra degree of freedom.

 #.
 Is it possible to change the shape of an object once it's been made?

       The most efficient way is to use the scale(sx, sy, sz) method.
 However,